jordyorel/orus-lang/docs/COMPLETE_ORUS_TUTORIAL.md

     print("Error: division by zero")

-// Use appropriate types to prevent overflow mut large_sum: i64 = 0  // Use i64 for large sums
+// Use appropriate types to prevent overflow mut large_sum = 0i64  // Use i64 for large sums
 for i in 0..1000000:
     large_sum += i
 ```